yamatt/blog/content/blog/experiments-in-stateless-terraform.md

 <!--alex ignore black hole-->
 There is an alternative however, which is what I called the "black hole".
 This is an OU in your AWS Organization that has a policy on it that prevents all roles from being assumed in that Account.
 That way your resources cannot run and your cost will eventually reach zero.

 However, this then runs in to another issue, that is that there are soft limits on the number of sub-Accounts that an AWS Organization can have.
-It is a _soft_ limit, so you can ask Amazon nicely for that limit to be raised, but you do the math on the number of deployments you do a day, and I bet in a short period of time you will have an unhappy Amazon asking you what you are up to and can you please stop.
+It is a _soft_ limit, so you can ask Amazon nicely for that limit to be raised, but you do the math on the number of deployments you do a day, and I bet in a short amount of time you will have an unhappy Amazon asking you what you are up to and can you please stop.

 ## Better Solutions